Messier 32: Origins

 indicating that tidal losses from M32 are not their source.

 Taken together, these circumstances may suggest that M32 already began in its compact state, and has retained most of its own stars.

 At least one similar cE galaxy has been discovered in isolation, without any massive companion to thresh it.

 Another hypothesis is that M32 is in fact the largest remnant of a former spiral galaxy, M32p, which was then the third largest member of the Local Group.
 According to this simulation, M31 (Andromeda) and M32p merged about two billion years ago, which could explain both the unusual makeup of the current M31 stellar halo, and the structure and content of M32.

 Distance measurements

 At least two techniques have been used to measure distances to M32.
 The infrared surface brightness fluctuations distance measurement technique estimates distances to spiral galaxies based on the graininess of the appearance of their bulges.
 The distance measured to M32 using this technique is 2.46 ± 0.09 million light-years (755 ± 28 kpc).
 However, M32 is close enough that the tip of the red giant branch (TRGB) method may be used to estimate its distance.
 The estimated distance to M32 using this technique is 2.51 ± 0.13 million light-years (770 ± 40 kpc).

 For several additional reasons, M32 is thought to be in the foreground of M31, rather than behind.

 Its stars and planetary nebulae do not appear obscured or reddened by foreground gas or dust.

-Gravitational microlensing of M31 by a star in M32 was observed in one event.
+Gravitational microlensing of M31 by a star in M32 was observed at the end of November 2000 in one event (with peak on 2 December 2000).